jeremytammik/ElementOutline/README.md

 Additional requirements:

-- Address all elements that might be built as part of the construction, including wall, floor, railing, ceiling, mechanical duct, panel, plumbing pipe.
+- Address family instances as well as elements that might be built as part of the construction, including wall, floor, railing, ceiling, mechanical duct, panel, plumbing pipe.
 - Generate a separate outline in place for each element, directly in its appropriate location and orientation.
 - Output the result in a simple text file.